lootfold-humber/laravel-cms/README.md

 -   delete education
 -   add page for admin
 -   edit page for admin
--   get api to fetch all edication
+-   get api to fetch all education

 ## projects